webix-hub/docs/data/api/refs/ui.multiselect.md

 ui.multiselect
 =============

-A non-editable combo box with the possibility to select several item at a time.
+A non-editable combo box with the possibility to select several items at a time.

 The control combines a non-editable text field with a drop-down list of predefined values.
 The list is supplied with a customizable 'Select' button to enter selected items to the input.